-In this paper we model redistribution of infused and implanted dopants with account relaxation mismatch-induced stress during manufacturing field-effect heterotransistors and heterodiodes framework double boost DC-DC converter.
+In this paper we model redistribution of infused and implanted dopants with account relaxation mismatch-induced stress during manufacturing field-effect heterotransistors in the framework of the CMOS operational transresistance amplifier based square wave generator.
 We formulate recommendations for optimization of annealing to decrease dimensions of transistors and to increase their density.
 We formulate recommendations to decrease mismatch-induced stress.
 Analytical approach to model diffusion and ion types of doping with account concurrent changing of parameters in space and time has been introduced.
 At the same time the approach gives us possibility to take into account nonlinearity of considered processes.